ajxs/yamaha_dx97/styleguide.md

 * Line width must be less-than, or equal to 80.
 * Place a line break after branch statements.
 * Start line comments in column 0.
 * When creating a new file, the directory structure, and file naming convention should model the hierarchy of the function definitions they contain.
 For example, the function `patch_activate_lfo` is contained in the file `src/patch/activate/lfo`.
+This format is just a recommendation.
+There is no specific requirement for *when* to create new files.